programminghistorian/jekyll/lessons/exploring-and-analyzing-network-data-with-python.md

 - Scott Weingart
 date: 2017-06-16
 reviewers:
+- Elisa Beshero-Bondar
+- Anne Chao
+- Qiwei Li
+editors:
+- Brandon Walsh
+difficulty: 2
+review-ticket: 92
 layout: lesson
+collection: lessons
+slug: exploring-and-analyzing-network-data-with-python
+activity: analyzing
+topics: [python, network-analysis]
+date: 2017-08-23
+abstract: "This lesson introduces network metrics and how to draw conclusions from them when working with humanities data.
+You will learn how to use the NetworkX Python package to produce and work with these network statistics."
 ---

 # Introduction

 ## Lesson Goals

 In this tutorial, you will learn:
 - To use the [**NetworkX**](https://networkx.readthedocs.io/en/stable/) package for working with network data in [**Python**](http://programminghistorian.org/lessons/introduction-and-installation); and
 - To analyze humanities network data to find:
     - Network structure and path lengths,
     - Important or central nodes, and
     - Communities and subgroups

 **n.b.:** This is a tutorial for exploring network statistics and metrics.
 We will therefore focus on ways to analyze, and draw conclusions from, networks without visualizing them.
 You'll likely want a combination of visualization and network metrics in your own project, and so we recommend this article as a companion to [this earlier Programming Historian tutorial](http://programminghistorian.org/lessons/creating-network-diagrams-from-historical-sources).

 ## Prerequisites

 This tutorial assumes that you have:

 - a basic familiarity with networks and/or have read  ["From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources"](http://programminghistorian.org/lessons/creating-network-diagrams-from-historical-sources) by Martin Düring here on *Programming Historian*;
 - Installed Python 3, not the Python 2 that is installed natively in Unix-based operating systems such as Macs (If you need assistance installing Python 3, check out the [Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/starting/installation/)); and